gibso221/nginx_server/README.md

 ## Configuring
+1. Set the `TESTING_ACCOUNT_ID` environment variable to the target AWS account ID.
+Ensure sufficient IAM permissions for the default AWS profile.
-1. Navigate to the required region folder `eu-west-1` and/or `ap-southeast-2`
+2. Navigate to the required region folder `eu-west-1` and/or `ap-southeast-2`
-2. Set region-specific variables for any of the following.
+3. Set region-specific variables for any of the following.
 Note that `region` and `bucket_region` shouldn't be changed.
 ```
 vpc_cidr      (VPC CIDR range)
 subnet_ranges (number of subnets)